 As an extra boost, consider taking vitamin supplements.
 Ogaenics offers wholefood supplements derived from natural, plant-based sources, and their pregnancy-focused lines can help you replenish folic acid and zinc – both of which are vital for pregnant women and for the brain and spine development of growing babies.

 As well as eating natural, collagen-boosting food, you can also apply regenerative skincare products: these will go the extra mile to correct skin irritation problems that can occur during pregnancy, and the dry, dull skin and hair loss that are common in the post-partum period.
-Take a look at Amala’s Rejuvenating series, for example: they’re made from high-potency, organic plant ingredients, using seed oils, plant peptides and natural proteins to fortify skin, restore its elasticity and fight inflammation.
+Take a look at A.O.R ’s skincare, for example, they’re made from high-potency, organic plant ingredients, using seed oils, plant stem cells and natural vitamins to fortify skin, restore its elasticity and fight inflammation.